From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Axiomatization of QA pooling

 We now define properties (i.e. axioms) of a pooling operator $\oplus$, such that these properties are satisfied if and only if $\oplus$ is $\oplus_g$ for some $g$.
 Our axiomatization will look somewhat different from Kolmogorov's, in part because we choose to define $\oplus$ as a binary operator that (if it satisfies the associativity axiom) extends to the $m$-ary case.
 This is a simpler domain and will simplify notation.
+In Appendix~\ref{appx:ax} we exhibit an equivalent set of axioms that more closely resembles Kolmogorov's.

 \begin{defin}[Axioms for pooling operators ($n = 2$)] For a pooling operator $\oplus$ on $\mathcal{D}$ (i.e. a binary operator on weighted forecasts), we define the following axioms. \begin{enumerate} \item \textbf{Weight additivity}: $\wt(\Pi_1 \oplus \Pi_2) = \wt(\Pi_1) + \wt(\Pi_2)$ for every $\Pi_1, \Pi_2$. \item \textbf{Commutativity}: $\Pi_1 \oplus \Pi_2 = \Pi_2 \oplus \Pi_1$ for every $\Pi_1, \Pi_2$. \item \textbf{Associativity}: $\Pi_1 \oplus (\Pi_2 \oplus \Pi_3) = (\Pi_1 \oplus \Pi_2) \oplus \Pi_3$ for every $\Pi_1, \Pi_2, \Pi_3$. \item \textbf{Continuity}: For every $p_1, p_2$, the quantity\footnote{We allow one weight to be $0$ by defining $(p, w) \oplus (q, 0) = (q, 0) \oplus (p, w) = (p, w)$.} $\prb((p_1, w_1) \oplus (p_2, w_2))$ is a continuous function of $(w_1, w_2)$ on $\RR_{\ge 0}^2 \setminus \{(0, 0)\}$. \item \textbf{Idempotence}: For every $\Pi_1, \Pi_2$, if $\prb(\Pi_1) = \prb(\Pi_2)$ then $\prb(\Pi_1 \oplus \Pi_2) = \prb(\Pi_1)$. \item \textbf{Monotonicity}: Let $w > 0$ and let $p_1 > p_2 \in \mathcal{D}$.
 Then for $x \in (0, w)$, the quantity $\prb((p_1, x) \oplus (p_2, w - x))$ is a strictly increasing function of $x$. \end{enumerate} \end{defin}